OffchainLabs/arb-os/doc/DataFormats.md

 Type-specific data:

-* 1 (byte)
 * maximum ArbGas to use (uint)
 * ArbGas price bid, in wei (uint)
-* 0 (uint)
 * Eth payment, in wei (uint)
 * constructor code and data, encoded per Ethereum ABI (bytes)

-The EthBridge need not check the validity of the type-specific data.
-That is the responsibility of ArbOS.

 ##### Message type 6: reserved